Jelterminator/Asteroids-Versus/README.md

 ## 🌐 Networking

 ### Asymmetric Dual-Synchronizer Architecture
-Asteroids Versus implements a high-fidelity, peer-to-peer synchronization model designed specifically for the low-latency demands of relativistic physics.
+Asteroids Versus implements a proof-of-concept, peer-to-peer synchronization model designed specifically for the stability demands of complex simulation that I am not hosting as a service.
+Player one hosts and player two is the client who sends player inputs and downloads state updates --- which technically works but is practically only playable for player one.
+Work could be done to mathematically reduce data per tic and more work could be done in using client side simulations to smoothen gameplay.

 - **Host-Authoritative State Replication**: The Host maintains the absolute truth of the gravitational field, asteroid positions, and projectile trajectories.
 High-frequency state snapshots are serialized and pushed to peers, ensuring perfect synchronization across the torus.
 - **Client Input Replication**: To minimize perceived input lag, Clients replicate only raw input vectors (Thrust/Fire) to the Host.
 The Host then processes these inputs within its local simulation and reconciles the resulting delta back to the Client.